 "The world actually has a lot of area to give," Simon Bentley, head of grains at LMC International, told the conference.
 "For the foreseeable future, there is enough area for grain."

 He described the Black Sea region as one of the few areas in the world with tens of millions of hectares of additional and accessible arable land to sow to grains and oilseeds.
 "If we get the price, we will get the area response," he said.

 Since 2004, the region had added 7 million hectares to planted area of grains.
 "It’s provided most of the swing capacity in the world’s grain market.
 When you look around the world at where agriculture can expand, two regions jump out: South America and this one," he said.
 "The U.S. is full."

 The Black Sea region has the potential.
 "Yields are comparable with the best in the rest of the world," he said.
 "Thirteen percent of the world’s land surface area is in Russia alone."

 However, he identified several major hurdles the region would face.
 In the long term, the biggest challenge was infrastructure, with the poor condition of rail links to ports adding to supply chain costs.
 He put the cost of getting from the farm to f.o.b. at $65 a tonne.
 "They’re actually discussing increasing the amount of rolling stock," he said.
 "They’re taking control."

-In the short term the region is a victim of its own success, having expanding area at a time when stocks have risen.
+In the short term, the region is a victim of its own success, having expanded area at a time when stocks have risen.
 He expected demand growth to cure the problem.

 For now, any extra expansion is more likely to come from increased yield as land is taken over by bigger, more efficient farms.
 "As you transfer land from traditional enterprises to more modern enterprises, you roughly double yields," he said.